+The Purpose of the Emergency Medical Services Program is to:

-- 1. Prepare entry level Emergency Services Personnel who utilize appropriate knowledge and skills to deliver safe, competent care to clients of all ages - 2.
-Foster learning as a life-long process to remain competent - 3.
-Prepare entry level Emergency Services Personnel who contribute to society as citizens and members within the discipline of EMS - 4.
-Provide education at the certificate and the Associate Degree level, which forms a basis for entry into baccalaureate EMS education
+1. Prepare entry level Emergency Services Personnel who utilize appropriate knowledge and skills to deliver safe, competent care to clients of all ages

+3. Prepare entry level Emergency Services Personnel who contribute to society as citizens and members within the discipline of EMS

+4. Provide education at the certificate and the Associate Degree level, which forms a basis for entry into baccalaureate EMS education